nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 WORKDIR /app
 ```

 `WORKDIR` is the Docker equivalent of `cd`.
-The remainder of the commands in the Dockerfile will run from inside the `/app` folder.
+The remainder of the commands in the Dockerfile will run from inside the `/app` directory.

 ```dockerfile
 RUN ["dotnet", "restore"]